-Total State categorical aid for class size reduction was \$308.1 million for Fiscal Year 2016-2017, \$307.8 million for Fiscal Year 2017-2018 and was budgeted to be \$304.3 million for Fiscal Year 2018-2019.
+Total State categorical aid for class size reduction was \$307.6 million for Fiscal Year 2017-18 and \$304.3 million for Fiscal Year 2018-19 and was budgeted to be \$302.0 million for Fiscal Year 2019-20.

 State Lottery Revenues.
 A portion of the revenues generated from the State lottery is distributed to each Florida school district as Discretionary Lottery revenue and Florida School Recognition Program revenue.
 The Florida School Recognition program recognizes schools that have received an "A" or improved at least one letter grade from the previous school year and, under Florida Statutes, is required to be used for nonrecurring bonuses for school faculty and staff, nonrecurring expenditures for educational equipment or materials, for temporary personnel to assist schools in maintaining or improving student performance, or any combination of these.
-The District received \$9.2 million in Florida School Recognition revenue for Fiscal Year 2016-2017, \$13.9 million in Florida School Recognition revenue for Fiscal Year 2017-2018 and was budgeted to receive \$12.4 million in Florida School Recognition revenue for Fiscal Year 2018-2019.
-The District received \$0.5 million in Discretionary Lottery revenues in Fiscal Year 2017-2018 and anticipated receiving 0.95 million in Fiscal Year 2018-2019.
+The District received \$13.9 million in Florida School Recognition revenue for Fiscal Year 2017-18, \$12.4 million in Florida School Recognition revenue for Fiscal Year 2018-19 and was budgeted to receive \$12.4 million in Florida School Recognition revenue for Fiscal Year 2019-20.
+The District received \$0.5 million in Discretionary Lottery revenues in Fiscal Year 2018-19.
+The District was budgeted to receive \$0.94 million in Discretionary Lottery revenues in Fiscal Year 2019-20.

 Other State Revenues.
 The District also receives State educational funding from a variety of miscellaneous State programs, the largest of which is Workforce Development.
-The District received approximately \$70.8 million for Workforce Development in Fiscal Year 2016-2017, received \$73.4 million for Fiscal Year 2017-2018 and was budgeted to receive approximately \$74.6 million for Fiscal Year 2018-2019.
+The District received approximately \$73.4 million for Workforce Development in Fiscal Year 2017-18, received approximately \$74.0 million for Fiscal Year 2018-19 and was budgeted to receive approximately \$77.0 million for Fiscal Year 2019-20.